P403n1x87/blighty/README.md

 ## Usage

-Refer to the code in the `tests` folder for some simple examples.
+The official documentation is hosted on [ReadTheDocs.io](https://blighty.readthedocs.io/en/latest/).
+Refer to the code in the `examples` folder for some simple examples.

 This package makes it easy to create transparent windows that you can draw on with `cairo`.
 It takes all the boilerplate code away from you so that you can